 2. How to clean a canvas print with a feather duster

-Another option to remove dust and loose dirt are to dust the picture with a feather duster.
+Another option to remove dust and loose dirt is to dust the picture with a feather duster.

 - If you want to clean your canvas print with a feather duster, you can do so by gently brushing the dust and surface dirt off of the canvas print.